Axekinn/wiki.axekin.com/content/en/post/unsteam.md

 ### Configuring the unsteam.ini file

-Create or modify the `unsteam.ini` file:
+Create or modify the `unsteam.ini` file.
+It will auto-generate on first launch, and here's its configuration:

 ```ini
 [loader]